HAS-Tools-Fall2021/homework-ggiralte/Forecast_Submissions/README.md

 Use this folder to submit forecasting homeworks for grading.

+### PUT THE PYTHON SCRIPTS IN THIS FOLDER TOO!!!!